Unity-Technologies/com.unity.multiplayer.rfcs/text/0027-snapshot-system.md

 As previously mentioned, we also add the limitation of disallowing spawning and despawning the same object on the same Network Tick.

+# Rationale and alternatives
+[rationale-and-alternatives]: #rationale-and-alternatives

+N/A

+# Prior art
+[prior-art]: #prior-art

+N/A

+# Unresolved questions
+[unresolved-questions]: #unresolved-questions

+N/A

+# Future possibilities
+[future-possibilities]: #future-possibilities

+N/A